camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 ## How to use it?

 1. Checkout the project with Git
-2. Import into your IDE
+2. Import the project into your IDE
 3. Inspect the sources and run the unit test.

 [1]: docs/process-model.png